 But there are some things you should consider before heading to the nursery.
 The most important consideration is where you intend to plant your tree.
-On a residential lot, trees should be planted at least 10 feet from any foundation to allow the trunks and root systems to grow.
+Trees should be planted at least 10 feet from any foundation on a residential lot to allow the trunks and root systems to grow.
 Be aware of any overhead obstructions, such as utility lines and the boughs of other trees.

 Next, consider what kind of tree you want — shade, fruit-bearing, or ornamental.

 For shade trees, the live oak is bough and branches above all others.
 It is the most commonly planted tree in Texas because it grows well virtually anywhere in the state.
 But live oaks need a lot of space.
 They can grow up to 40 feet tall and spread their branches 75 feet.

 - Cedar elm.
 This is a very hardy tree that tolerates drought well and thrives in nearly any soil.

 - Texas ash.
 Because this is a rather small tree, it’s ideal for small properties or side yards.
 It delivers brilliant colors in autumn.

 - Black cherry.
 This native is a medium-sized tree, which makes it a good candidate for suburban yards.
 It produces fragrant white blossoms.